A 1919 Housewife’s Chore List for July

 Housekeeping

 Many of June’s duties are equally imperative in July.
 Woolen garments hanging in closets should be shaken and aired at intervals during the entire summer.
 Sweaters, mufflers, golf hose and all such accessories worn only occasionally, should receive this occasional inspection.
 [I examine my golf hose more frequently, however.
 One can’t be too careful when it comes to one’s golf hose…] I do not approve of the plan, adopted by some, of airing the house in the early morning and then shutting all doors and windows during the heat of the day.
 The air is cool, but dead.
-Rather, keep windows and doors on the street and dusty sides closed, and close the blinds on the sunny side, turning swivels so that the breeze may enter the house.
+Rather, keep windows and doors on the street and dusty sides closed.
+Close the blinds on the sunny side, turning swivels so that the breeze may enter the house.

 the leisure of an unwearied self after “kitch”ing outside